-- take into account the impact on the environment.
-They choose to use sustainable materials and production techniques, promote messages and initiatives that encourage environmental responsibility and protection in all aspects of advertising campaigns. - Work with non-profit or social organizations to develop advertising campaigns that support important social causes and provide solutions to problems such as poverty, social injustice or the protection of human rights. - C. After designs: monitor and analyze feedback to understand the impact of designs on audiences and society at large.
+- They consider the impact on the environment.
+They choose to use sustainable materials and production techniques, promote messages and initiatives that encourage environmental responsibility and protection in all aspects of advertising campaigns. - They work with non-profit or social organizations to develop advertising campaigns that support important social causes and provide solutions to problems such as poverty, social injustice, or the protection of human rights. - C. After designs: they_monitor and analyze feedback to understand the impact of designs on audiences and society at large.
 This allows them to make adjustments and continuously improve practices to be more socially responsible.